Fellowships

 Peer Observation Fellows

 Peer Observation Fellows (POF) support all aspects of the faculty peer observation program, which is being piloted from AY23-24 through AY25-26.
 The Fellows lead department trainings, conduct off-cycle observations, act as a resource for faculty, and assess the initiative.
-Fellows commit to two academic years in this position, investing approximately 40 hours per semester, and receive a $5,000 stipend each year.
+Fellows commit to two academic years in this position, investing approximately 40 hours per semester, and receive a yearly stipend.

 Polina Brodsky